 What Does Divorce Mean For My Kids?
 Understanding Children Of Divorce

-Are you thinking about getting a divorce but aren't sure what it's going to mean for your children?
-Maybe you're already in the process of a divorce and aren't sure what your kids are experiencing.
-You're a parent either way, and the number one thing to you is making sure that the divorce isn't going to hurt your children, right?
-You want to make sure that they are going to get through this as unscathed as possible and that means you're asking yourself 'what does divorce mean for my kids?'
+Are you thinking about getting a divorce but aren't sure what it will mean for your children?
+Or, you may be already in the process of a divorce and aren't sure what your kids are experiencing.
+Either way, you're a parent, and the number one thing to you is making sure that the divorce isn't going to hurt your children, right?
+You want to ensure they will get through this as unscathed as possible, and you might wonder what divorce means for your kids.
 Well, we're going to take a look at just that.

-How many people have you heard talk about staying together 'for the children?'
-They say that they can't stand their partner,but they stay for the kids.
-Or they just aren't in love with their partner anymore,but they stay for the kids.
-Whatever it is they feel about their partner they are making what they believe is a noble sacrifice of their wants and plans for their children's happiness in the immediate time.
-But the truth is that they could be causing more harm than they are stopping.
+How many people have you heard talk about staying together for the kids?
+They say they can't stand their partner but stay for the kids, or they aren't in love with their partner anymore but they stay for the kids.
+However they feel about their partner, they are making what they believe is a noble sacrifice for their children's happiness.
+But the truth is that they could be causing more harm.

 Research seems to show that children do best in a happy, healthy, two-parent home.
-That means if their parents live together and have a happy and healthy relationship the children do better than in a single parent household.
-But note, that says happy and healthy.
-If there is abuse in the home or if the parents are not happy being together it will show.
-No matter what you try to hide 'for the sake of the children', you're not going to be able to hide everything.
+That means the children do better if their parents live together and have a happy and healthy relationship than in a single-parent household.
+But note this requires a home that is happy and healthy.
+It will show if there is abuse in the home or if the parents are unhappy being together.
+No matter what you try to hide for the children's sake, you won't be able to hide everything.

 Children are perceptive.
 They notice the little looks or comments.
-They recognize the signs of parents who aren't completely happy with the relationship they're in, but, just like you, they keep quiet.
-This type of stress and strain can hurt them over the long term because it does just that, cause stress and strain.
-It can affect their school life, their relationships with friends, their relationships with both parents and even their mental state.
-Because they know that there is something wrong in their household it interferes with every aspect of their lives more and more as time goes on.
+They recognize the signs of parents who aren't completely happy with their relationship, but, just like you, they keep quiet.
+This type of stress and strain can hurt them over the long term.
+It can affect their school life, relationships with friends, relationships with parents, and even their mental state, all of which could fall under the effects of divorce.
+Because they know that something is wrong in their household, it interferes with every aspect of their lives more and more as time goes on.

-When the parents are not able to live together in a happy and healthy relationship, it's better for them to separate than to stay together.
-Research shows that children who have two parents who are happy but don't live in the same household do better than children who have two parents who live together but aren't happy.
-If your whole point is to do something for your children and make things easier and better for them, shouldn't you be doing whatever it is that's going to help them best?
+When the parents cannot live together in a happy and healthy relationship, it's better for them to separate than stay together.
+Research shows that children with two parents who are happy but don't live in the same household do better than children with two parents who live together but aren't happy.
+If you want to do something for your children and make things easier and better for them, you should do what will help them best.
 If you can't be happy in your relationship, leaving is what's best.

 Going Through Divorce

-Getting through the process of divorce is not going to be easy for your children.
-We're not trying to say that it is.
-Rather, it's going to be an extremely difficult process for your child that can be even harder if you and your partner are not able to be civil to each other.
-If you and your partner can agree to the terms of the divorce and especially about those aspects that concern your children, it will make everything much easier on your children, but that's not always possible.
-If it's not, keeping your children out of everything as much as possible is crucial.
+Getting through a divorce is not easy for your children.
+It is a challenging process for your child that can be even harder if you and your partner cannot be civil to each other.
+If you and your partner can agree to the divorce terms, especially about those aspects that concern your children, it will make everything much easier for them.

-One of the most important things is to make sure that your children know that both of you still love them and that nothing is ever going to change that.
-It's also important to keep all the important decisions between you and your partner.
-Don't involve your children in the arguments or the debates or anything else about the divorce unless they have to be.
-And even if they do have to make sure that their exposure to everything is limited to only what they need to be part of and that you keep the ex-bashing out of the situation when you discuss things with them.
+One of the most important things is to ensure that your children know that both of you still love them and that nothing will ever change.
+Keeping all the important decisions between you and your partner is also important.
+Don't involve your children in arguments, debates, or anything else about the divorce unless necessary.
+If they do have to, ensure that their exposure to everything is limited to only what they need to be part of and that you keep the ex-bashing out of the situation when you discuss things with them.

 Get Some Help

-No matter how peaceful and healthy your divorce seems, it is going to affect your children just like it is going to affect you.
-It doesn't matter if you feel like you hate your ex or if the two of you have been living practically separate lives for years.
-No matter what type of relationship you had before you're going to notice thoughts and emotions popping up that you need to deal with.
-If you're experiencing that you can bet your children are as well.
+No matter how peaceful and healthy your divorce seems, it will affect your children just like it will affect you.
+It doesn't matter if you hate your ex or if the two of you have been living separate lives for years.
+No matter what type of relationship you had before, you'll notice thoughts and emotions that you need to deal with popping up.
+If you're experiencing that, you can bet your children are too.

 Talk to your children about what they're going through and how they feel about everything.
 Be there to listen to what they have to say but avoid the blame game.
-Never blame your ex for what is happening in the relationship (even if you feel like it's completely their fault).
-That doesn't mean you need to take the blame on yourself either.
-Explain to your children that no one is to blame (and especially stress that they have no fault or responsibility in the divorce decision) but that you are simply deciding that your relationship is not working out.
+Never blame your ex for what is happening in the relationship (even if you feel it's entirely their fault).
+That doesn't mean you need to take the blame on yourself, either.
+Explain to your children that no one is to blame (especially stress that they have no fault or responsibility in the divorce decision) but that you are simply deciding that your relationship is not working out.

-Professional help is going to be an even more important aspect.
-Getting your child to talk with a professional can help them get through some of the things that they are already experiencing.
-It can help them to voice all of their thoughts and feelings to someone that is not emotionally (or otherwise) invested in the situation.
-That way they can be completely honest without feeling like they're taking sides (yes, even if you try hard not to put your children on the spot they feel this anyway) or like they're going to upset one or the other of you.
+Professional help is going to be an even more critical aspect.
+Getting your child to talk with a professional can help them get through some of the things they are already experiencing.
+It can help them voice their thoughts and feelings to someone not emotionally invested in the situation.
+That way, they can be completely honest without feeling like they're taking sides (yes, even if you try hard not to put your children on the spot, they feel this anyway) or like they're going to upset one or the other of you.

 What Happens After Divorce?

 So, what will happen to your children after the divorce?
-There's no definitive scale that we can say your child will be 100% fine after "x" amount of time but we can say that your child will be able to get through it.
-Adjusting to the differences in their life will be difficult for them, but the more mature and civil you and your partner can be the easier it will be for them.
-The faster you can get them a professional, outside person to talk with the easier it will be for them as well.
+There's no way to say that your child will be fine in a certain number of weeks or months, but we can say that your child will get through it.
+Adjusting to the differences in their life will be difficult, but the more mature and civil you and your partner can be, the easier it will be for them.
+The faster you can get them a professional to talk with, the easier it will be.

-Encourage them to open up to you, their other parent and their therapist.
-Getting their thoughts and feelings out into the open is going to improve their way of life as well.
+Please encourage them to open up to you, their other parent, and their therapist.
+Getting their thoughts and feelings out into the open will also improve their way of life.
 Be prepared for just about anything.
-Your child, no matter how old they are, maybe angry.
+Your child, no matter how old they are, may be angry.
 They may be sad.
-They may seem to bounce between sad and angry or have outbursts or even have difficulty at school that they never had before.
-Be prepared for all of these things and understand that your child is going through a difficult time.
-These attacks are meant to hurt you, but only because your child is hurting and doesn't know how to show it.
+They may seem to bounce between sad and angry or have outbursts, or even have difficulty at school that they never had before.
+Be prepared for these things and understand that your child is going through a difficult time.